juripero/ryft-server/docs/build.md

 - static/swagger.json is updated:
    - has appropriate `info.version`
    - most of clients API are correct (Go, Python, JavaScript)
-- 3rd party dependencies are updated: `make update`
+- 3rd party dependencies are updated (if decided): `make fetch_vendor`
-- all tests are OK: `make test`
+- all unit tests are OK: `make test` or `make test-cover`

-Switch to `master` branch and merge all development code.
+Switch to `master` branch and merge all development code or create corresponding pull request and merge it.
 On [GitHub Releases](https://github.com/getryft/ryft-server/releases) page push the "Draft a new Release" button, select target branch as `master` and set the next release tag.
 Enter short description.
 For "alpha" versions